lucialarraona/dtu_mlops23_project/reports/README.md

 >
 > Answer:

-For our project we created an instance with an attached GPU to be able to run our model training (the BERT transformer is a very large model).
-The hardware used in said VM-instance is and NVIDIA-T4 GPU and 200 GB of disk memory.
-For our model run we tried two different approaches: directly copying the repository and running the script, and by pulling an image from our Container Registry.
+For our project we created an instance with an attached GPU, since none of us had a computer with the necessary specifications to be able to run our model training (the BERT transformer is a very large model).
+The hardware used in said Virtual Machine instance is and NVIDIA-T4 GPU and 200 GB of disk memory and it is located in central europe in order to reduce costs and latency.
+For our model to run we have tried two different approaches: directly copying the repository and running the scripts, and then pulling the docker image stored in our Container Registry.

 ### Question 19